 How can I prevent the formation of hyperpigmentation?

 Sun protection is the most significant step you can take in helping to prevent hyperpigmentation in the first place.
 It’s important to remember that the sun’s rays affect skin even on cloudy days, so give your skin the daily protection it needs.
 As well as reducing hyperpigmentation, Eucerin Anti-Pigment Day SPF 30 offers effective UVA and UVB (SPF 30) protection and prevents the formation of additional sun-induced pigment spots.
+Used in combination with the Dual Serum, now in a mono-chamber pack but with same proven efficacy, as part of a holistic skincare routine will also help prevent and reduce pigment spots.

 Limiting skin’s exposure to the sun will also help to reduce instances of hyperpigmentation.
 Try to keep out of the sun during its most intense hours and wear protective clothing including sunhats and glasses whenever possible.
 When skin is exposed to the sun, apply and regularly reapply a sun protection product: